Do Kernel and Neural Embeddings Help in Training and Generalization?: Introduction

 {\bf Optimization.} Why do true labels give faster convergence rate than random labels for gradient descent? \\

 {\bf Generalization.} What property of properly labeled data controls generalization? \\

-\cite{Arora19} have recently tried to answer this question in a simple two--layer model by conducting a spectral analysis of the associated Gram matrix.
-They show that both training and generalization are better if the label vector aligns with the top eigenvectors.
+An approach to addressing these questions was recently made by \cite{Arora19} in the context of a simple two--layer model by conducting a spectral analysis of the associated Gram matrix.
+They show that {\em training improves if the label vector aligns with the top eigenvectors} of the associated Gram matrix ($\mathbf H^{\infty}$ in section \ref{sec:spetheory}).
+In addition, they provide a data-dependent complexity measure which could be used to upper bound the generalization error of the neural network.
+This measure is also related to the Gram matrix.

 However, their analysis applies only to a simple two layer network. \emph{How could their insights be extended to deeper networks? }

 A widely held intuitive view is that deep layers generate expressive \emph{representations} of the raw input data.
 Adopting this view, one may consider a model where a representation generated by successive neural network layers is viewed as a \emph{kernel embedding} which is then fed into the two--layer model of \cite{Arora19}.
 The connection between neural networks and kernel machines has long been studied; \cite{CS09} introduced kernels that mimic deep networks and \cite{TKG18} showed kernels equivalent to certain feed--forward neural networks.
 Recently, \cite{Belkin18} also make the case that progress on understanding deep learning is unlikely to move forward until similar phenomena in classical kernel machines are recognized and understood.